BFA in Production - How to Apply

 1. Apply to York University

 Submit your application to the York University: Fine Arts - Film Production (BFA) program on the Ontario Universities Application Centre (OUAC) website.
+If you are not a current high school student, you may also be eligible to apply directly through the York University Office of Admissions.
+Current York students interested in transfering to the program should contact the department directly to apply.

 2. Complete the Supplementary Evaluation